 The rise of non-denominational congregations has been remarkable in modern history.
-Reported by Universal Life Church, the amount of Americans classifying their religion as non-denominational increased from fewer than 200,000 in 1990 to greater than 8 million by 2008.
+As reported by Universal Life Church, the amount of Americans classifying their religion as non-denominational increased from fewer than 200,000 in 1990 to greater than 8 million by 2008.

 Non-denominational Christians usually have an inclination to regard the Bible itself as their authority rather than the customs of a distinct church.
 As contemporary fellowship has moved away from traditions, many people favored the Christian teachings of the Bible to the edicts or directives of authorities in large churches.

 Unconventional churches allow more adaptability in a Christian's decision of worship or outlook.
-For instance, some historic denominations have become immersed in social matters that favored toward one political bias.
-So non-denominational Christians left for churches that eluded politics while continuing attention for social issues.
+For instance, some historic denominations have become immersed in social matters that favor one political bias.
+So, non-denominational Christians left for churches that eluded politics while continuing to pay attention to social issues.